 DIY bottling is where we open up our facility for your use.
-We can briefly train you on how to bottle your products and we then leave you in charge of your own bottling operation for the day, or however long you require.
+We can train you on how to bottle your products and we then leave you in charge of your own bottling operation.
 We are on hand of course to advise you prior to your visit.

 (Note: £75 of bottle filling charges are included in these rates)